Visyond/website-hugo/site/content/solutions/data-tracking-software.md

     infoVideo: /video/Visualize the Impact of Important Business Drivers - Visyond.mp4
     infoVideoPoster: /video/Visualize the Impact of Important Business Drivers - Visyond.jpg
     title: Automate Sensitivities and Monte Carlo Simulations
-  - benefitsList:
-      - text: >-
-          Find out if there’s something wrong with your model: identify the root causes of errors, and navigate the propagation chain.
-      - text: Make your models easier to understand with natural language formulas.
-      - text: Identify cell types and content at a glance (i.e., input, output, numbers, strings, boolean).
-    descr: >-
-      Make your spreadsheets error-proof.
-Get a bird’s-eye view of spreadsheet structure, detect root causes of errors and anomalies.
-    infoVideo: >-
-      /video/Understand Model Structure, Detect Errors and Anomalies - Visyond.mp4
-    infoVideoPoster: >-
-      /video/Understand Model Structure, Detect Errors and Anomalies - Visyond.jpg
-    title: Reduce the Risk of Errors

 ---